Pandia Health

 New Progress Bar

 Many users will begin the sign-up process before having all the required documents on-hand.
-The save and skip button at the bottom of each overview page gives them the option to save and return when they feel more prepared.
-Or, if users have certain documents and not others, they can finish the sections that they are already prepared to complete.
+The save and skip button at the bottom of each overview page gave them the option to save and return when they felt more prepared.
+Or, if users had certain documents and not others, they could finish the sections that they were already prepared to complete.

-The review screen further establishes trust by reminding users to go back to finish incomplete sections.
-This provides further reassurance to users that they completed sign-up correctly.
+The review screen further established trust by reminding users to go back to finish incomplete sections.
+This provided further reassurance to users that they completed sign-up correctly.

 Save & Skip Instructions